 Other things to finish off

-The rear drawer system needs some tidying up.
-I’m not sure If I’ll carpet it, but it does need some stainless sheet, or laminex on the working side of the table.
-The battery should really be covered so nothing can touch the terminals and the canopy could definetly do with some more lighting.
+The rear 4WD drawers need some tidying up.
+I’m not sure If I’ll carpet it, but it does need some stainless sheet, or Laminex on the working side of the table.
+The battery should really be covered so nothing can touch the terminals and the canopy could definitely do with some more lighting.

 We also want to ditch the factory head unit and replace it with something that will run Android.
 Having a fixed mapping system in your dash is truly epic.